 We found 5 internists who accept Medicare near Prairieville, LA.

-Dr. Bunnie Hill specializes in general internal medicine and practices in Prairieville, LA.
-She graduated from Louisiana State University School of Medicine in New Orleans.
-On average, patients gave her a rating of 4.0 stars out of 5.
-Dr. Hill is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Bunnie Hill is a Prairieville, LA physician who specializes in general internal medicine.
+Dr. Hill studied medicine at Louisiana State University School of Medicine in New Orleans.
+The average patient rating for Dr. Hill is 4.0 stars out of 5.
+She takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.

-Dr. Lisa Diehl's area of specialization is general internal medicine.
-She honors Medicare insurance.
-Dr. Diehl graduated from Louisiana State University School of Medicine in New Orleans.
+Dr. Lisa Diehl practices general internal medicine in Baton Rouge, LA.
+She is in-network for Medicare insurance.
+She attended medical school at Louisiana State University School of Medicine in New Orleans.

 Conditions / Treatments